 Safety huddles help promote a culture of discussion and learning after the RCA process, and can lead to the prevention of adverse events in the future.

-2. Identify the Human Aspect of Occurrences
+2. Identify the Human Aspect of Incidents

 Human-centered design is an approach to problem-solving that puts employees first.